Bayard Rustin: 2010s and beyond

 Bayard Rustin was an unyielding activist for civil rights, dignity, and equality for all.
 An advisor to the Reverend Dr. Martin Luther King, Jr., he promoted nonviolent resistance, participated in one of the first Freedom Rides, organized the 1963 March on Washington for Jobs and Freedom, and fought tirelessly for marginalized communities at home and abroad.
 As an openly gay African American, Mr. Rustin stood at the intersection of several of the fights for equal rights.

-At the White House ceremony on November 20, 2013, President Obama presented Rustin's award to Walter Naegle, his partner of ten years at the time of Rustin's death.
+At the White House ceremony on November 20, 2013, Obama presented Rustin's award to Walter Naegle, his partner of ten years at the time of Rustin's death.

 In 2014, Rustin was one of the inaugural honorees in the Rainbow Honor Walk, a walk of fame in San Francisco noting LGBTQ people who have "made significant contributions in their fields".
-In April 2018, the Montgomery County Board of Education in Maryland voted to name the Bayard Rustin Elementary School after Rustin.
+In 2018, the Montgomery County Board of Education in Maryland voted to name the Bayard Rustin Elementary School after Rustin.

-Canadian writer Steven Elliott Jackson wrote a play that stages an imaginary meeting and one-night-stand between Rustin and Walter Jenkins of the Johnson administration called The Seat Next to the King.
-The play won the award for Best Play at the 2017 Toronto Fringe Festival.
-A full-length play with music, written by Steve H. Broadnax III, Bayard Rustin Inside Ashland, dramatizing Rustin's World War II prison experience and its central role in his lifetime of activism, had its world premiere on May 22, 2022, at People's Light and Theatre Company in Malvern, Pennsylvania.
+Canadian writer Steven Elliott Jackson's play The Seat Next to the King stages an imaginary meeting and one-night stand between Rustin and Walter Jenkins of the Johnson administration.
+It won the award for Best Play at the 2017 Toronto Fringe Festival.
+Steve H. Broadnax III's play with music Bayard Rustin Inside Ashland, dramatizing Rustin's World War II prison experience and its central role in his activism, premiered on May 22, 2022, at People's Light and Theatre Company in Malvern, Pennsylvania.
+A 30-minute theater piece, A Quiet Roar: The Unparalleled Lives of Bayard Rustin & Sarah Mapps Douglass, written by Philadelphia freelancer and comedian Yvie Jones, imagining a 1948 encounter between Rustin and Douglass, a 19th Century Philadelphia Quaker abolitionist, educator and artist, was presented at the Arch Street Friends Meeting House in the spring and summer of 2026.